New B3-funded research targets early action against deadly fungal pathogens threatening pōhutukawa, rātā, and other native species.

 “The support from mana whenua has been critical,” says Mark.
 “When we talk about the risk of losing rātā or pōhutukawa, there’s deep understanding.
 This is not just a Māori loss—the pōhutukawa is iconic to all New Zealanders.”

-Mark and Waipaina have presented their research at the South Pacific Research Conference in Tonga, highlighting both the technical and cultural aspects of their work.
+Recently, Mark and Waipaina presented their research at the South Pacific Research Conference in Tonga, highlighting both the technical and cultural aspects of their work.
+The project has also begun engaging with Fiji National University and is working toward supporting a Master's student to carry out aligned research (2025-2026), helping to build regional capability and strengthen biosecurity preparedness across the South Pacific.

 Left to right: Sulav Paudel (AgResearch), a delegate from PNG Forest Research, Mark McNeill (AgResearch) and Waipaina Awarau (AgResearch) at a recent Pacific biosecurity conference in Tonga.
 The event brought together researchers and officials from across the region to strengthen collaboration on biosecurity challenges.